How To Use And Configure WordPress Widgets – Part 2

 (Format text easily with the new text widget)

-Text widgets can be used to add comments, image links, scripts and more to your site … simply type in text or insert HTML into the widget content area.
-You can also add an optional title in the Title field.
-Remember to save your settings when done …
+A text widget lets you insert just about anything you want into your sidebar or other widget sections, such as article snippets, ads, messages and more to your site … just type in text or insert HTML into the content area.
+You can also give the widget a title.
+Remember to save your settings …

-For this example, we’ll set up a contact button on the sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, we’ll set up a help button on the sidebar that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, you will need to create or source a “help button” graphic image that you can use on your own site …
+First, you will need to create or source a graphic image that visitors can click on …

-We’ll set up the clickable button to display at the top of the sidebar like in the example shown below …
+We’ll set up a clickable Help button to display at the top of your sidebar like in the example shown below …

 Step 1 – Upload your image.